What does FDA cleared even mean?

 FDA approved is reserved for medical devices/products that are life threatening in nature.

 This is one of the highest forms of FDA certifications and requires significant testing, studies and monitoring before the FDA will allow a product/device to claim FDA approved status and subsequently be marketed in the USA.

 FDA cleared is for products/devices that are non-life threatening and in a lower classification than FDA approved products.

-Lo-Bak TRAX submitted the 510(k) application and it was cleared by the FDA on August 2, 2011.
-Lo-Bak TRAX was given the “clearance” to be marketed in the USA and was assigned the FDA 510(k) cleared # K110858.
+Lo-Bak TRAX submitted a 510(k) application and was cleared by the FDA on August 2, 2011.
+Lo-Bak TRAX was given the “clearance” to be marketed in the USA and was assigned the FDA 510(k) clearance # K110858.

 You can review Lo-Bak TRAX’s status on the FDA website by searching it’s name or FDA clearance # K110858.